 - 2.1.
-The Board is invited to: - note the attached SFC paper on long-term planning for the college sector; - note that the paper was discussed by the Performance and Resources Committee and concerns were expressed regarding the indicative credit targets for Glasgow; - note that in relation to the SFC Long Term Activity Plan the GCRB Executive Director will work with college colleagues to: - undertake further dialogue with the SFC seeking both further detail on the plans and their basis, and to ask them consider more fully the potential impacts of these indicative activity levels for the Glasgow College Region; - develop indicative activity levels for the Glasgow colleges for the four year planning period set out in the SFC report and to provide this to a future meeting of the Performance and Resources Committee for further consideration; and - o provide a further update on Credit activity planning to a future meeting of the Board.
+The Committee is invited to: - note the attached SFC paper on long-term planning for the college sector; and - request the Executive Director to work with the assigned colleges to: - prepare proposals for individual college allocations of additional childcare and workforce development Credits, once this activity is formally offered to the Glasgow College Region, and to provide this to the GCRB Board in May for approval; and - develop indicative activity levels for the Glasgow assigned colleges for the four year planning period set out in the SFC report and to provide this to a future meeting of the Committee for further consideration.